10 DELEGATION MISTAKES YOU MUST AVOID AS A NEW MANAGER

 Ensure that everyone understands expected time frames for completing their tasks.

 9.Not delegating decision-making authority: For team members to take true ownership of their responsibilities, they need autonomy in crucial decision-making processes.
-Empower them to make decisions within the context of their tasks.

 10.Not reviewing progress: Periodically check on the progress of delegated tasks, adjust workload if necessary, and provide feedback or assistance when needed.